 A brief history of the 9x19mm Parabellum (Luger):

 The 9mm Parabellum gained a considerable amount of popularity during World War I and World War II.
-It’s now the standard cartridge of all NATO forces.
+It’s now the standard handgun cartridge of all NATO forces.
 Many members of law enforcement put their trust in the 9mm cartridge every day when their life is on the line, which means that this cartridge should be good enough for just about anyone.

-Our Top 10 Favorite 9mm Semi-Automatic Handguns:
+The Top 10 Best 9mm Semi-Automatic Pistols

-Below is a breakdown of our Top 10 favorite 9mm firearms.
+Below is a breakdown of our Top 10 favorite 9mm pistols.
 While the Glock and the CZ are two of the most popular 9mm handguns, there are now many different options on the market that have become popular over recent years.

 Let’s jump in.

-The Glock 19 is a striker fired weapon that doesn’t feature an external hammer of any kind.
-This provides a consistent and crisp 5.5 pound trigger pull.
+The Glock 19 is a striker-fired weapon that doesn’t feature an external hammer of any kind.
+This provides a consistent and crisp 5.5-pound trigger pull.
 The Glock 19’s popularity has guaranteed that accessories and upgrades for it are abundant.

 There is no manual safety on Glock pistols, but the firearm does have three separate safeties.
 This includes the most important trigger safety mechanism.
 This gives the user a simple and intuitive system that allows you to put rounds on target rapidly.

-The Glock 19 is a well-made, accurate and extremely reliable pistol that can fill a lot of different roles.
+The Glock 19 is a well-made, accurate, and extremely reliable pistol that can fill a lot of different roles.

-The Browning Hi Power:
+2. Browning Hi Power